 Has this program been proven to be effective?

 The Community Cats Program has seen much success in other cities, including Albuquerque, San Francisco, Philadelphia, and others.

-What should I do to get community cats off your property?
+What should I do to get community cats off my property?

 For more information on trapping and our FREE spay/neuter services for community cats, call our staff at 702-384-3333 x905.